Altidias/randnames/README.md

-# randnames
+# rand
-to be adapted for making random process names for use in game hacks
+to be adapted